-WELCOME to the OCSA portal for our Visual Arts Conservatory.
+to the OCSA portal for the Visual Arts Conservatory.

-On this page we will be posting highlights, events, and opportunities so that you can be better connected and help support the VA Conservatory here at the Orange County School of the Arts.
+On this page we post highlights, events, and opportunities so that you can be better connected and help support the VA Conservatory here at the Orange County School of the Arts.

-- Scroll down through this page and review recent Fall 2018 events,
+- Scroll down through this page and review the Spring schedule and recent Fall 2018 events,

 - as well as several events we did last year 2017-2018 !